HariSekhon/Nagios-Plugins/README.md

 You may also need to install Socket6 from CPAN.

+This fix is now fully automated in the Make build by patching the ```NetAddr/IP/InetBase.pm``` file and always including Socket6 in dependencies.

 Alternatively you can try the Python version ```check_kakfa.py``` which works in similar fashion.

 ###### MongoDB dependency Readonly library bug ######